WeCanCodeIT/CleMasterSyllabus/Bridge Projects/WK 4 Bank Account.md

 	- Program

 ### Details
-- [ ] The program MUST include the items listed below.
+- [ ] The program MUST implement the items listed below.
 You can choose where to implement each method type.
 	- [ ] 1 abstract method (at least)
 	- [ ] 1 virtual method (at least)
 	- [ ] 1 override method (at least)